Traverse-Research/NeuBTF/docs/index.md

 + Neural BTF is part of the broader field of neural scene representation.

 ### Comparisons
-Following we show a comparison between the baseline (NeuMIP) and our models using configuration 4.
+Following we show few comparison between the baseline (NeuMIP) and our models using configuration 4.
 > 💡 Note that we train both models for 15000 epochs, which is half of the epochs used in the results reported in NeuMIP.
-> Comparison of the entire list of ten materials provided in the table above can be found in [results](/results/)
+> Comparison of the entire list of ten materials provided in the table above can be found in [results](results/)

 #### NeuMIP materials